bpmn-io/bpmn-js/docs/project/SETUP.md

 ### Verify Things are O.K.

-Execute `grunt` on each project.
+Execute `npm run all` on each project.
 Things should be fine.

 ## Setup via Script